North-West-Wind/open-joystick-display/README.md

 # Open Joystick Display
 **A powerful and easy to use streamer-ready overlay for your joystick or gamepad.
 Completely free and open source.**

-### Project Discontinued
+### Project on life support

-This project has been discontinued.
-I no longer have time or money to support this product due to recent events in my life.
-Links below to the archived source and last compiled binaries.
-You can find archived documentation listed below as well.
-This project was open source, so if someone wants to fork and make a new version by all means do so.
-As of writing the application works just fine from my testing except for one documented bug regarding the N64 RetroSpy configuration.

-## Build artefacts
-The link in the parent repo that was here for downloading the build artefacts is long-dead and is now being domain-squatted by a scummy online pharmacy.
+The main author has discontinued the project and I am not an Electron developer.
+The links that KernelZechs had to the binaries to run this project are long-dead and the download site is now being domain-squatted by a scummy online pharmacy.
 As such, it is impossible to download pre-built binaries any more.

 I have forked the repo and added the `/build` directory.
 It contains a `Dockerfile` and a build script.
 You DO NOT need to check out the whole repo to make a build, but you may do so if you wish.

+I will note that building this application in 2023 throws up some fairly scary warnings.
+Since I am not an Electron developer I can't say how dangerous this all is.
+If anyone wishes to keep the code up to date I will accept PRs on this fork.
+I have used this fork in the build process as I note the parent is archived.

-### Build instructions in 2023
+## Build instructions in 2023
 * Install `docker`
 * Download the 2 files in the `/build` directory or navigate to it if you have done a full checkout
 * Ensure that `build.sh` is executable
 * Run it: `./build.sh`
 * Docker will do its thing and when it has finished there will be a new `dist` directory in `/build` directory.
 This contains the build artefacts

-I will note that building this application in 2023 throws up some fairly scary warnings.
-Since I am not an Electron developer I can't say how dangerous this all is.
-If anyone wishes to keep the code up to date I will accept PRs on this fork.
-I have used this fork in the build process as I note the parent is archived.

 If you are not a developer and are only using `docker` for this one thing, you may need to clear up some base images to reclaim disk space.